observablehq/plot/docs/why-plot.md

 ## Plot is concise

-With its concise and (hopefully) memorable API, Observable Plot lets you try out ideas quickly.
+With its concise and memorable API, Observable Plot lets you try out ideas quickly.
 You can make a meaningful chart with as little as one line of code.

 :::plot
 ```js